-Model Based Metrics can be implicitly implemented as a side effect of serving any non-throughput maximizing traffic, such as streaming media, with some additional controls and instrumentation in the servers.
-The essential requirement is that the traffic be constrained such that even with arbitrary application pauses, bursts and data rate fluctuations, the traffic stays within the envelope defined by the individual tests described above.
+Model Based Metrics can be implicitly implemented as a side effect any non-throughput maximizing application, such as streaming media, with some additional controls and instrumentation in the servers.
+The essential requirement is that the data rate be constrained such that even with arbitrary application pauses and bursts the data rate and burst sizes stay within the envelope defined by the individual tests described above.